So in case you’re brand new around here, you’re on the website of The Earful Tower, which is a podcast about Paris and France.

 But once again, here’s today’s podcast episode.
 Go and subscribe – and a sincere thank you for the 500,000 downloads.
 Celebrations soon, if you’re in Paris too 🙂

 Oh yes, and for the listeners: here’s more about the “undercover restorers” who fixed a landmark Paris clock.
 Here’s a link to the official website of The Land of Desire.
 Support the Earful on Patreon here.
-And to get that additional ten percent off from French Today, go via this link.
+If you want to learn French with Camille’s method, find the French Today audiobooks here.

 If you like these tips, check out The Earful Tower’s Guide to Paris.